 Patan or Lalitpur is an ancient kingdom that lies on the south-central part of Kathmandu.
 Also known as the 'City of Artisans’, it is known for its rich cultural heritage, amazing traditional arts, crafts and architecture.
 The pride of Patan is the Patan Durbar Square, a UNESCO World Heritage Site.

-The city, which was originally built in the shape of a Buddhist Dharma Chakra, is filled with ancient Buddhist stupas, chaityas and viharas (Buddhist centres of learning).
+The city, which was originally built in the shape of a Buddhist Dharma Chakra, is filled with ancient Buddhist stupas, chaityas and viharas (Buddhist centers of learning).

 Bhaktapur lies in the eastern corner of the Kathmandu valley.
 Once the royal seat of the Malla kings, the name of the city literally translates to “City of Devotees”.
 Bhaktapur is one of the best-preserved UNESCO World Heritage Sites.

 Historically more isolated than Kathmandu and Patan, it has its own distinct culture and language.

 Bhaktapur Durbar Square with its well-preserved palace courtyards, temples, wood, metal and stone artwork are worth exploring.
 Palace of 55 Windows, Golden Gate, Nyatapole Temple, Pottery Square, Bhairav Temple etc. are some of the jewels of this ancient palace square.